kawaicheung/book-on-naming-things/manuscript/_TheCliffNotes.md

 **Non-naming related ideas -> Code delight.
 Aesthetics. **
 * Anemic domain model
-* Static helper class as a good placeholder til you find a home
+* Static helper class as a good placeholder til you find a home - similar to how you might write someting in normal language. you have an idea to add to the story but you don't know exctly where the thing belongs.
+Instead of grinding to a halt, you jot a sidenote down....these static methods are just sidenotes that you'll roll into the story of your architecture at the irght time without halting progress.
+(Coder'sBlock????)
 * Ordering things in a method (same param order, validation check, use, etc. in a method) (OrderingThingsInMethods.md)

 **Final thoughts**